|Jet in Carina WFC3 IR [Courtesy NASA]

 Virus/E. coli experiment

 A recently announced experimental result underscores the futility in attempting to argue against evolution on the basis of probability calculations.
 In January 2012, a research team led by Richard Lenski at Michigan State University demonstrated how colonies of viruses were able to evolve a new trait in as little as 15 days.
 The researchers studied a virus, known as "lambda," which infects only the bacterium E. coli.
 They engineered a strain of E. coli that had almost none of the molecules that this virus normally attaches to, then released them into the virus colony.
 In 24 of 96 separate experimental lines, the viruses evolved a strain that enabled them able to attach to E. coli, using a new molecule (a channel in E. coli known as "OmpF") that they had never before been observed to utilize.
 All of the successful runs utilized essentially the same set of four distinct mutations.
-Justin Meyer, a member of the research team, estimated that the chance of all four mutations arising "at random" is roughly one in 1027 (one thousand trillion trillion).
+Justin Meyer, a member of the research team, estimated that the chance of all four mutations arising "at random" (based on a superficial probability argument) is roughly one in 1027 (one thousand trillion trillion).
 Yet these lambda viruses acquired all four mutations in a matter of weeks [Zimmer2012].

 Dembski's information theory arguments